g7uhn/ft817_buddy/Arduino/README.md

-A place to upload the Arduino files for the FT817_buddy project
+Arduino files for the FT817_buddy project

-Expect this folder to conatin sub-folders for:
+This folder to conatins sub-folders for:
-- main Arduino sketch (.ino)
+- src - the main Arduino sketch
-- non-standard libraries used by the sketch
+- lib - non-standard libraries used by the sketch